istjdev/n8n-nodes-etelecom/README.md

 This node allows you to request consent permissions from Zalo users for your Zalo OA account.
 Parameters include:

 - **Zalo Official Account**: Select the Zalo OA account you want to request consent for
-- **Zalo User ID**: The ID of the Zalo user you want to request permissions from
+- **Phone**: The phone number of the user you want to request permissions from
-- **Scopes**: The permission scopes you want to request from the user
+- **Call Type**: The type of call permission to request (audio, video, or both)
+- **Reason Code**: The purpose for requesting consent

+### eTelecom Zalo OA Check Consent

+This node allows you to check the consent status of a phone number with your Zalo OA account.
+Parameters include:

+- **Zalo Official Account**: Select the Zalo OA account you want to check consent status for
+- **Phone**: The phone number to check consent status for

 ## Development